oxcamne/oxcam/docs/install.md

 ## Installation

-This documentation is intended for groups adopting oxcam to run it's website and database.
+This documentation is intended for groups adopting oxcam to run their website and database.

 The oxcam software is held on Github at [https://github.com/oxcamne/oxcam](https://github.com/oxcamne/oxcam).
-This section assumes that you have read the [README](https://github.com/oxcamne/oxcam?tab=readme-ov-file) and that you have a web server ready to host py4web and, within that, the oxcam app.
+This section assumes that you have read the [README](https://github.com/oxcamne/oxcam?tab=readme-ov-file) and that you have a web server ready to host py4web and the oxcam app.

 The server might be an account on a cloud based hosting service such as [Pythonanywhere](https://www.pythonanywhere.com).
 The more technically adept could use a desktop Mac, Windows, or Linux machine.